Staying fit while pregnant

 Hop bowlers lunge 20 reps

-Cool down (don’t skip this part; cooling down and stretching is necessary)
+Cool down (don’t skip this part; cooling down and stretching are necessary)

 Breathe Sumo Stretch